 Trail Crew Leader Training Course – 2nd day

-Lunch with Chris Bernhardt.
+Lunch with Chris Bernhardt on Friday and Saturday.
 Chris is the Principal with C2 Recreation Consulting and former Director of Field Programs for IMBA.
 Chris who has worked on major trail development projects from China to Switzerland (not to mention Coldwater Mountain in Anniston Alabama), will share his knowledge of current trends in trail building and design.

 Sessions will include

-- Johnson City, A Success Story – Learn from SORBA Tri-Cities, local land managers, property owner, bike shops, IMBA Trail Solutions worked together to create an awesome place to ride!
+- Johnson City, A Success Story – Learn how SORBA Tri-Cities, local land managers, property owner, bike shops, and IMBA Trail Solutions worked together to create an awesome place to ride!